The Adventures of Paddington Bear

-The Adventures of Paddington Bear is an animated children's television series based on the book Paddington Bear by Michael Bond and developed by Bruce Robb.
+The Adventures of Paddington Bear is an animated children's television series based on the Paddington Bear stories written by Michael Bond, co-produced by the CINAR Corporation, CINAR Europe, FilmFair and Protecrea, in co-production with Canal J for seasons 1 and 2 and the participation of Teletoon, TVOntario, TF1 and ITV – the latter for seasons 1 and 2.

-Produced by CINAR Corporation and Protecrea in co-production with Canal J for seasons 1 and 2, it was produced with the participation of Teletoon, TF1 and ITV – the latter for seasons 1 and 2.
 The series was broadcast from June 14, 1997 to February 2, 2000.
 39 episodes (117 segments) were produced.

 Plot

-The show follows the adventures of a bear from Peru that comes to England after an earthquake that destroys his home.
-The Brown family finds him in Paddington Station.
+The show follows the adventures of a bear from Peru that comes to England after an earthquake destroys his home.
+The Brown family finds him at Paddington Station.